-The Department of Public Safety, located in Gregory Hall, is responsible for all law enforcement matters on campus.
+The University Police Department, located on the second floor of Gregory Hall, is responsible for all law enforcement related issues on campus.

-Members of the department are responsible for the security of all buildings on campus and the protection of students, employees, and visitors.
-Duties include strict enforcement of campus parking regulations, and investigation of all vehicular accidents and complaints of a criminal nature.
+Members of the department are trained in a community policing environment where students and the campus community share in keeping the college a safe place to study and work.
+University Police Officers are responsible for the security of all buildings and the protection of students, employees, and visitors.
+Duties include community policing, parking enforcement and all investigations.

-Inspection of all buildings for fire and safety codes and the maintenance of fire extinguishers, alarms, and equipment are also the responsibility of the Department of Public Safety.
-Members coordinate fire drills in accordance with state regulations and respond to all alarms.
+Inspection of all buildings for fire and safety codes and the maintenance of fire extinguishers are also the responsibility of the department.

-The Director of Public Safety is assisted by three supervisory officers and 10 officers.
-The office maintains a close liaison with the Fredonia Police Department, Fredonia Fire Department, Chautauqua County Sheriffs Department, and New York State Police Department.
+The chief is assisted by three lieutenants and 12 officers.
+The office maintains a close working relationship with the Fredonia Police Department and other law enforcement agencies in Chautauqua County.